On 12 July, the Prime Minister confirmed that England will move to the final stage – Step 4 – of easing COVID-19 restrictions on 19 July.

 - Videos, led by Ken Scott, which explains each of the chapters of the guidance

 - Webinars, available to watch on demand, which give an overview of the guidance along with in-depth question and answer sessions with Ken Scott

 - Case studies from Movement Strategies assessing the application of the SG02 guidance on two English Football League clubs

 - Research into spectator experiences at pilot events

 We have developed a policy guidance document which outlines the regulatory controls for sports with spectators.
 Originally published in August 2020 this Policy Guidance – Sport with spectators COVID-19 regulatory controls (PDF) is a revised version and reflects the Government’s latest Stage 5 guidance.

 Sport without spectators

-We have developed guidance for sports grounds in the delivery of sports behind closed doors:
+We developed guidance for sports grounds in the delivery of sports without spectators: